 Acute Low Back Pain

-What are the Causes of Sudden Low Back Pain
+What are the Causes of a Sudden Low Back Pain?

 - Compression fractures to the spine from osteoporosis

 - A ruptured or herniated disk

 - Sciatica (numbness/ tingling running down the leg)

 - Spinal stenosis (narrowing of the spinal canal)